 Michelle has been practicing for 13 years and is experienced in the treatment of adults, children, adolescents and families with an emphasis on cognitive-behavioral strategies.
 She works with a plethora of childhood and adult diagnoses such as Attention Deficit Disorder, Oppositional Defiant Disorder, Anxiety, Depression.
 She also has a certification/training in Active Parenting, Anger Management, Motivational Interviewing, Advanced Cognitive Behavioral Therapy, and LGBTQ issues.
 She received her Master’s Degree from Louisiana State University in Shreveport, LA and is a Licensed Professional Counselor.

 My name is Rena (pronounced Renee) Barnett.
 I have a 29-year-old daughter, a soon-to-be 18-year-old son, and two grandchildren.
 I am passionate about what I do and spend a lot of time listening to webinars and reading about different therapeutic modalities.
+Losing my sight has allowed me to focus more on what people say and less on their surroundings.
+I feel that I listen more effectively because I have less distractions, visually.
+Reaching my goal was not easy; however it is my passion and I persevered.
+I grew up in the foster care system and even though I have had many challenges in my life, I feel they have all helped to mold me into the person I am.
+My goal is to help each client reach whatever goals and objectives they want for themselves.
 When I am not doing that; I love reading James Patterson.
 If I had one piece of advice; it would be to do self-care.
 Taking care of ourselves is not selfish; it is a necessity in order for us to take care of others.
 If you are struggling with this thing called life; please allow one of our therapists to sit with you, walk with you and hold your hope for you!

 Ryan has been practicing for 5 years within the School-Based/Out-Patient settings and is experienced in the treatment of children, adolescents and young adults suffering from depression, anxiety, trauma, anger/aggression, adjustment issues, relationship difficulties, and behavioral/academic problems.
 He received his Master’s Degree from Chaminade University of Honolulu in 2005 and is a Licensed Professional Counselor.
 Ryan began competitive swimming at the age of 6 and continued collegiately at Ouachita Baptist University earning NCAA All-American honors all four years.
 Prior to entering the counseling field, Ryan was the Head Coach of the OBU swimming and diving team where he led the Tigersharks to many top 10 national performances.